JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-DeviceQueue - A pointer to a control object of type device queue.
+- *DeviceQueue* - A pointer to a control object of type device queue.
-DeviceQueueEntry - A pointer to the device queue entry that is to be inserted into the device queue by key.
+- *DeviceQueueEntry* - A pointer to the device queue entry that is to be inserted into the device queue by key.
-SortKey - The sort key value that is to be used to determine the position at which the device queue entry is to be inserted in the specified device queue.
+- *SortKey* - The sort key value that is to be used to determine the position at which the device queue entry is to be inserted in the specified device queue.

 The specified device queue spin lock is acquired, and the state of the device queue is checked.

-If the state of the device queue is Not-Busy, then the state of the device queue is set to Busy, the device queue spin lock is released, and a value of FALSE is returned as the function value (i.e., the device queue entry is not inserted in the device queue).
+If the state of the device queue is *Not-Busy*, then the state of the device queue is set to *Busy*, the device queue spin lock is released, and a value of FALSE is returned as the function value (i.e., the device queue entry is not inserted in the device queue).

-If the state of the device queue is Busy, then the specified device queue entry is inserted into the device queue according to its sort key value, the device queue spin lock is released, and a value of TRUE is returned as the function value.
+If the state of the device queue is *Busy*, then the specified device queue entry is inserted into the device queue according to its sort key value, the device queue spin lock is released, and a value of TRUE is returned as the function value.

 Insertion in the device queue is such that the preceding entry in the queue has a sort key that is less than or equal to the new entry's sort key and the succeeding entry has a sort key that is greater than the new entry's sort key.

 This function is intended for use by code that queues an I/O request to a device driver.
-It must be called from an IRQL of DISPATCH_LEVEL.
+It must be called from an IRQL of `DISPATCH_LEVEL`.

 #### 2.2.3.4 Remove Device Queue